The Winterthur Library

 Pertains to exchanging such foods as peas, onions, and potatoes.

-Letters include information on finances, requests to purchase clothing and material, and reservations about William's impending marriage.
+Letters include information on finances, requests to purchase clothing and material, and approval of William's impending marriage to Jane.

-Folder 16: Rebecca Golden Janvier to William Bradford Janvier and Jane Clopper, 1820.
+Folder 16: Rebecca [Golden] Janvier to William Bradford and Jane Clopper Janvier, New Castle, February 11, 1820.

-Letter to congratulate them on their new-born daughter.
+Letter to congratulate them on their new-born daughter; also news of her health.

 Contains family news and comments about Baltimore.